karayabin/universe-snapshot/universe/Ling/UniverseTools/doc/api/Ling/UniverseTools/MetaInfoTool/parseInfo.md

 Returns an array of the meta info found in the given planet.

 If no info is found (meta-info file not found for instance), the returned array will be empty.

+Available options are:

+- numbersAsString: bool=true.
+Whether to convert numbers (int and float) to strings.
+     This option is set to true by default, because some planets like Bat use a version number with two components only instead of three (i.e. 1.24, 1.25, ...).
+     The float to string conversion in php can lead to errors, such as version 1.320 interpreted as 1.32, which is unacceptable.
+     Since the meta-info.byml mainly contains the version information, it makes sense to have the numbersAsString set to true by default, so that 1.320 becomes string 1.320 instead of float 1.32.